 Before you can develop a fine-tuned SEO strategy, you have to know where your site currently stands.
 Along with that, it’s important to be aware of how your site currently looks to search engines and what phrases you’re appearing as relevant for.

 When you’re analyzing a website’s SEO, creating a keyword map is a great project to do as early in the process as possible.
 It’s often built into the technical SEO part of an SEO audit.

 During the technical SEO audit, look for errors and the following:

 - Where the site currently ranks

 - Where the organic traffic is coming from

 When keyword mapping, our SEO pros recommend mapping the pages getting the bulk of the traffic first.
 From there, you can zoom out and do a full map of all your site’s pages.

-You don’t necessarily have to complete the entire keyword map for your whole site in one fell swoop.
+You don’t have to complete the entire keyword map for your whole site at once.
 It can be a time-consuming process — especially since each page should have a primary and secondary keyword, depending on how niche your industry is.